dmsl/airplace/Readme.md

 ## Test data can be created in the following two ways:
 1. Quick, but not scientifically sound.
-Follow the steps 1-3 in the previous section and then ‚Ä¢	Copy the file ‚Äòindoor-radiomap.txt‚Äô to another location and rename it to ‚Äòtest-data.txt‚Äô ‚Ä¢	Copy the file ‚Äòtest-data.txt‚Äô in folder ‚Äòindoor‚Äô (Note: This option is not recommended because the algorithm-specific parameters calculated in this way will actually fit the radiomap data and are not guaranteed to work well when the Tracker application is invoked after a long time.
+Follow the steps 1-3 in the previous section and then
+•	Copy the file ‘indoor-radiomap.txt’ to another location and rename it to ‘test-data.txt’
+•	Copy the file ‘test-data.txt’ in folder ‘indoor’ (Note: This option is not recommended because the algorithm-specific parameters calculated in this way will actually fit the radiomap data and are not guaranteed to work well when the Tracker application is invoked after a long time.
 Moreover, using such test data in the Offline mode of the Tracker application will result to very low positioning error which does not reflect the accuracy that will be attained when the Tracker is used after a long time.)

 2. More time and additional RSS data required.
-Follow the steps 1-3 in the previous section and then ‚Ä¢	Move the files ‚Äòindoor-radiomap.txt‚Äô and ‚Äòindoor-radiomap-mean.txt‚Äô from the ‚Äòindoor‚Äô folder to another location temporarily e.g. folder ‚Äòtemp‚Äô
+Follow the steps 1-3 in the previous section and then
+•	Move the files ‘indoor-radiomap.txt’ and ‘indoor-radiomap-mean.txt’ from the ‘indoor’ folder to another location temporarily e.g. folder ‘temp’
-‚Ä¢	Remove the ‚Äòrsslog1.txt‚Äô file (that corresponds to the radiomap data) from ‚Äòindoor-rss-logs‚Äô folder ‚Ä¢	Use the Airplace Logger to collect additional test data (preferably some time after the data collection for the radiomap and using different test locations) and store them in a log file e.g. ‚Äòrss-log-mymap-test‚Äô.
-Copy this file to the ‚Äòindoor-rss-logs‚Äô folder and rename it to ‚Äòrsslog1.txt‚Äô (Note: This should now be the only log file in the folder)
+•	Remove the ‘rsslog1.txt’ file (that corresponds to the radiomap data) from ‘indoor-rss-logs’ folder
+•	Use the Airplace Logger to collect additional test data (preferably some time after the data collection for the radiomap and using different test locations) and store them in a log file e.g. ‘rss-log-mymap-test’.
+Copy this file to the ‘indoor-rss-logs’ folder and rename it to ‘rsslog1.txt’ (Note: This should now be the only log file in the folder)
-‚Ä¢	Press the ‚ÄúCreate Indoor Radiomap‚Äù button to get the test files in the ‚Äòindoor‚Äô folder ‚Ä¢	The ‚Äòindoor‚Äô folder contains 2 new files ‚Äòindoor-radiomap.txt‚Äô and ‚Äòindoor-radiomap-mean.txt‚Äô that correspond to the test data.
-Remove the ‚Äòindoor-radiomap-mean.txt‚Äô file and rename the ‚Äòindoor-radiomap.txt‚Äô to ‚Äòtest-data.txt‚Äô.
+•	Press the “Create Indoor Radiomap” button to get the test files in the ‘indoor’ folder
+•	The ‘indoor’ folder contains 2 new files ‘indoor-radiomap.txt’ and ‘indoor-radiomap-mean.txt’ that correspond to the test data.
+Remove the ‘indoor-radiomap-mean.txt’ file and rename the ‘indoor-radiomap.txt’ to ‘test-data.txt’.
-‚Ä¢	Copy the original files ‚Äòindoor-radiomap.txt‚Äô and ‚Äòindoor-radiomap-mean.txt‚Äô from folder ‚Äòtemp‚Äô back to folder ‚Äòindoor‚Äô
+•	Copy the original files ‘indoor-radiomap.txt’ and ‘indoor-radiomap-mean.txt’ from folder ‘temp’ back to folder ‘indoor’

 ## How to calculate statistics for the positioning error using the Airplace Tracker (Offline mode)

-1. Run the Airplace Tracker application making sure that you have the following files on the smartphone‚Äôs sdcard:
+1. Run the Airplace Tracker application making sure that you have the following files on the smartphone’s sdcard:
-‚Ä¢	radiomap_indoor-mymap
+•	radiomap_indoor-mymap
-‚Ä¢	radiomap_indoor-mymap-parameters
+•	radiomap_indoor-mymap-parameters
-‚Ä¢	test-data.txt
+•	test-data.txt
-2. From within the Airplace Tracker preferences change the mode using the ‚ÄòOnline/Offline Mode‚Äô checkbox in the ‚ÄòMode‚Äô section.
-Then, select the ‚Äòtest-data.txt‚Äô file on your sdcard as the Test Data file.
+2. From within the Airplace Tracker preferences change the mode using the ‘Online/Offline Mode’ checkbox in the ‘Mode’ section.
+Then, select the ‘test-data.txt’ file on your sdcard as the Test Data file.
-3. Go back to the main screen and press the ‚ÄòStatistics Indoor‚Äô button on the lower right corner
+3. Go back to the main screen and press the ‘Statistics Indoor’ button on the lower right corner
-4. Depending on the size of the ‚Äòtest-data.txt‚Äô file it may take several minutes to calculate the statistics and on the screen you can see the remaining time.
+4. Depending on the size of the ‘test-data.txt’ file it may take several minutes to calculate the statistics and on the screen you can see the remaining time.
 At the end, the Average Positioning Error and the Average Execution Time are printed on the screen for the currently selected algorithm
-5. You can select another algorithm from the ‚ÄòAlgorithms‚Äô menu and repeat the process
+5. You can select another algorithm from the ‘Algorithms’ menu and repeat the process
-6. You may switch back to real-time positioning by using the ‚ÄòOnline/Offline Mode‚Äô checkbox in the Airplace Tracker preferences
+6. You may switch back to real-time positioning by using the ‘Online/Offline Mode’ checkbox in the Airplace Tracker preferences